 The safety of our students is everyone’s top priority at Loyola University New Orleans.
 As such, Loyola University New Orleans does not sanction the activities of unrecognized organizations, and students are prohibited from affiliating and promoting non-recognized student organizations.
-Students are also prohibited from promoting the goals, purposes, identity, programs, or activities of suspended organizations or organizations who are not chartered.
+Students are also prohibited from promoting the goals, purposes, identity, programs, or activities of suspended organizations or organizations that are not chartered.

 If students choose to join an unrecognized group, they could be putting themselves at risk.
 Therefore, students, departments, club/intramural sports, registered student organizations, and other organizations should avoid joining or collaborating with any unrecognized group.
-Joining unrecognized organizations and/or participating in activities of unrecognized organizations is considered a policy violation and could result in sanctioning up to and including suspension from the university.
+Joining unrecognized organizations and/or participating in activities of unrecognized organizations is considered a policy violation and could result in sanctions up to and including suspension from the university.

 If you are concerned about dangerous club activity, please contact Dale O’Neill, Ph.D., in the Department of Student Life and Ministry, or contact Marquita Morgan-Jones, the Assistant Director for Residential Community Standards.